 On Being Rooted — Lessons from a Windy Day in the Forest

 Originally shared with my Soulful Inspirations community — a reflection on what trees can teach us about being grounded and alive.
+If you would like to join, please click here to sign up

 The Storm